HristovCodes/Find-Waldo/README.md

 - Different difficulty levels
 - Username identification
 - Leaderboard with best times achieved by different users updated in real time
+- Score system based on time it took to find Waldo

 ## About the Backend
 The backend uses the so called BAAS.
 My choice for the backend was [Firebase](https://firebase.google.com/) due to it's simplicity, scalability and ease of use.